Quantum superfield supersymmetry: Supergauge theories

 \section{Supergauge theories}

 This section is a brief review of results on supergauge theories.
-Unfortunately, restricted volume of this section does not allow to discuss all essential results of last years in this sphere hence we only give here main ones.
+Unfortunately, the restricted volume of this review does not allow to discuss all essential results of last years in this sphere hence we only give here main ones.